Christianlance85/workout-tracker/README.md

 ## Usage

-This will application will assist users with planning out their travel Schedule.
+This will application will assist users with storing workouts You are able to enter your workouts and track the output you give. and from there you can add new excercises or view your workouts.
-You are able to type in the search bar, whichever city you are planning to go to and from there the weather results over a 5 day period will show up.